ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 **Please note:**

 - Your controller may extend `MongoController` which provides a few helpers.
-- All actions are asynchronous because ReactiveMongo returns `Future[Result]`.
+- All actions are asynchronous, which means ReactiveMongo returns `Future[Result]`.
 - We use a specialized collection called `JSONCollection` that deals naturally with `JsValue` and `JsObject`.

 ### Play controller sample using JSON Writes and Reads